needle-mirror/com.unity.toonshader/Documentation~/MatCap.md

-# Material Capture(MatCap) Settings
+# Material Capture (MatCap) Settings

 MatCap is a method of light expression using pre-rendered images.
-This technique uses a picture of a sphere that represents the material and light to simulate lighting.
+This technique uses a image of a sphere that represents the material and light to simulate lighting.

 <video title="A camera pan over the head of a chibi-style character model with long hair and rabbit ears.
 The specular highlights on the ears and hair move with the camera." src="images/MatCap.mp4" width="auto" height="auto" autoplay="true" loop="true" controls></video>